AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

 ### Primary Description
 ```
-We interpret your generated code and automatically provision the backend primitives your product actually needs.
+We interpret your generated code and automatically provision the backend primitives your apps actually need.
 ```

 ### Secondary Description